GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'll bet you that from ten feet away I can tell if a program is bad.
-I might not guarantee that it is good, but if it looks bad from ten feet, I can guarantee you that it wasn't written with care.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *Charles Simonyi*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts